amcneil36/amcneil36.github.io/blogs/local-and-ci-server-build-recommendations.md

 When it comes to merging code into trunk, however, I prefer the ci-server to build pre-commit.
 What I mean by this is that the ci-server will locally merge the development branch into trunk and build that.
 If the build succeeds, the ci-server will notify you that it succeeded.
 The ci-server could either automatically commit this merge to trunk upon a successful build or have you press a button or type a command to indicate that you want to complete the merge.
 This helps keep the trunk build passing.

-### Set up a timebox for fixing broken builds before reverting
+### Set up a timebox for fixing broken trunk builds before reverting
-If a check-in breaks the build, everyone needs to stop what they are doing and try to fix the build.
+If a check-in to trunk breaks the build, everyone needs to stop what they are doing and try to fix the build.
 If no one can fix the build within ten minutes, revert the commit that broke the build.<sup>1</sup> This helps keep the build passing and prevents people from getting blocked on merging.

 ## Sources
 1. Humble, Jez and Farley, David.
 Continuous Delivery: Reliable Software Releases Through Build, Test And Deployment Automation.
 Addison-Wesley, 2010.